Exchange graphs and Ext quivers: Exchange graphs

+By shifting the sequence, we can get from $\nzero[1]$ to $\nzero[2]$, and so on, by forward tilts, to get the second claim for general $N$.
+We also get from $\nzero$ to $\nzero[-1]$, and so on, by backwards tilts, to get the last claim for all $k\in\ZZ$. \end{proof}

-We next identify, again for a general triangulated category $\D$, elementary criteria for when a heart $\h$ is in the interval $\EG_N(\D,\h_0)$, that is, $\h_0[1]\leq\h\leq\h_0[N-1]$ (Definition~\ref{def:eg}), and also when its forward and backward tilts remain in this interval.
+We next identify, again for a general triangulated category $\D$, elementary criteria for when a heart $\h$ is in the interval $\EG_N(\D,\h_0)$, that is, $\h_0\leq\h\leq\h_0[N-2]$ (Definition~\ref{def:eg}), and also when its forward and backward tilts remain in this interval.
+Note that, for the later, the case $N=3$ is already covered by Lemma~\ref{pp:either-or}.